riddopic/thrashmaster/README.md

     You should get a message like this:

-        Hi aeinstein!
+        Hi einstein!
 You've successfully authenticated, but GitHub does not provide shell access.

     Now you’ll be ready to use Git when you need it.